 He performs the same moves each week for each day.

-On Mondays, for example, his list of exercises features, squats, military presses, power cleans, chin-ups, and bent over rows.
+On Mondays, for example, his list of movements features, squats, military presses, power cleans, chin-ups, and bent over rows.
 He does 3 sets of 10 reps the first week, 5 sets of 5 the second week, and 3 sets of 3 on week 3.

 Skipping Tuesdays.
 Wednesday is deadlifts, 30 minutes of conditioning, and push presses.